0

 Householders

-Under the waste equipment system, householders have a requirement to eliminate their electrical waste properly.
+Under the waste electrical and equipment system, householders have a requirement to eliminate their electrical waste properly.

 If the item of electrical or equipment features a crossed out wheelie bin symbol thereon , don’t eliminate in your bin but instead take it to the closest household waste recycling or civic amenity centre.